How To Create A Lectin Free Diet

 Food B: sets off symptom Z

 Removing Food A may not cause symptom Z to go away since Food B is still setting off food sensitivity reactions.
-We go into more detail about these common foods that set off reactions below and you can always get our Lectin Foods Checklist.

 If you want to have the greatest impact with a lectin free diet, then removing the most common offenders first for a temporary time period can be a powerful way to approach things, as you get a real baseline level of what the possibilities are.